-Traditional Achilles Tendonitis treatment includes massage and icing, but natural remedies like Vitamin E Oil and Castor Oil can help the pain associated with Achilles Tendon pain.
+Achilles Tendonitis treatment traditionally includes massage and icing, but natural remedies like Vitamin E, Castor Oil, Turmeric and DMSO can help the pain associated with Achilles Tendon pain.

 Most common in runners, Achilles tendonitis is a condition that affects the band of tissue connecting the calf and the heel.
 When overworked, this tendon becomes strained and can cause significant discomfort.
 Most cases of Achilles tendonitis can be effectively treated using self-care strategies and natural cures.